demicuz/minishell/README.md

 # minishell
 A project for School 21.
-Implements a small subset of Bash in C.
+Implements a small subset of Bash in C. Code style is ugly due to mandatory [Norm](https://github.com/MagicHatJo/-42-Norm/blob/master/norme.en.pdf).
+Yes, 25 lines per function.
+Yes, tabs.
+Yes, only while loops.
+And so on.

 ### Features
 *tbd*